chiselinc/chiselinc.github.io/_posts/2020-02-16-HopeIsScarier.md

 <img src="{{ site.baseurl }}assets/imgs/sobmath.jpg" alt="I have no idea about this image's rights tbh" class="img-responsive">

-Since I got a new mattress last week, the gradually worsening spinal pain issues I've had for almost a year have been significantly slowed- I've even had a few comparatively new days.
+Since I got a new mattress last week, the gradually worsening spinal pain issues I've had for almost a year have been significantly slowed- I've even had a few comparatively decent days.

 As someone who was a bit of an Eeyore the Donkey even before this recent bout of pain cropped up, though, I'm not sure precisely how I feel about that.
 In this particular case, I'm deeply fucking relieved because my daily life was becoming some sort of a cruel joke, a bad trip where expectations of pain gate theory were just smashed again and again, with perverse new ways to hurt.